dont-call-abigail/AssetParasite/README.md

 AssetParasite releases take two forms:
 - An executable for the YAML parser that produces the asset reference database.
 Runs on Windows, Linux, using .NET 8.
 - A folder containing DLLs for the AssetParasite, if you prefer a library to an executable.
 Targets .NET Standard 2.0 for compatibility with Unity 2020.3+.
-  - Of the DLLs, `DatabaseOps.dll` can be used over `AssetParasite.dll` if you only need to fetch manifest data (i.e. at game runtime)
+  - Of the DLLs, `AssetParasite.DatabaseOps.dll` can be used over `AssetParasite.Core.dll` if you only need to fetch manifest data (i.e. at game runtime)

 ## Usage
 You can provide a folder OR a path to a text file containing a list of asset paths.
 ```
 Usage: AssetParasite (asset folder|asset path list file) [options]
 Options:
--o, --output-file         Path to database file for catalog.
+-o, --output-file         Path to database file for catalogue database.
 Defaults to ""database.db"".
 -m, --mod-guid            Guid to identify this mod.
 If not provided, assets are presumed to belong to the base game.
 -f, --fresh               Clears the database entries for a given mod.
 Database path should be provided before this arg.
                               If a mod guid is not provided, all assets will be cleared.